 The answer from conventional medicine for hormonal concerns is prescription medications.
 The problem is that these hormonal replacement medications, hormonal contraceptives, and other hormone therapies can overwhelm your body with an unnatural amount of hormones.
 This can lead to a variety of health issues including (11, 12):

 - Altered hormone regulation: Your hypothalamus and pituitary gland are crucial for controlling hormone secretion.
-If your brain finds that there isn’t enough of a certain hormone, it will signal your hormonal cells for more production, however, when it notices too much hormones due to hormone replacement medications, it will prompt your body to slow down hormone production.
+If your brain finds that there isn’t enough of a certain hormone, it will signal your hormonal cells for more production, however, when it notices too many hormones due to hormone replacement medications, it will prompt your body to slow down hormone production.

 - Increased liver stress: Excessive hormone production and hormone activity can be particularly difficult for your liver.
 If it’s unable to keep up with removing the excess from your body, it can lead to inflammation, digestion issues, lowered immunity, high cholesterol, metabolic issues, low energy, and toxicity.